-However, these technologies and systems are not sufficient to address the key problems, which are mentioned above: limited data collection and data extraction capabilities, poor coordination and communication between business actors, in particular uncoordinated transitions of clients between providers and duplication of business-processes across different departments because of inability to share information and work collaboratively.
+However, these technologies and systems are not sufficient to address the key problems, which are mentioned above limited data collection and data extraction capabilities, poor coordination and communication between business actors, in particular uncoordinated transitions of clients between providers and also duplication of business-processes across different departments because of inability to share information and work collaboratively.
 At the same time, Business Process Management and Content Management Systems have the necessary functional capabilities for solving such kind of problems.
-BPM and ECM systems with specific support for knowledge intensive processes can be discussed as the more appropriate solutions to case management.
+BPM and ECM systems with specific support for knowledge intensive processes can be discussed as the more appropriate solutions to Case Management.

 One of the key advantages of CM applications is that they enable easier integration between departments than many other systems approaches.
-Moreover, this approach ensures smooth integration between departments whose internal processes might be drastically different.
+This approach ensures smooth integration between departments whose internal processes might be drastically different.

-As a rule, case management is implemented on client level and doesn't interfere with existing organisational processes and structures.
-The other challenge of case management applying is cultural.
+As a rule, Case Management is implemented on client level and does not interfere with existing organisational processes and structures.
+The other challenge of Case Management applying is cultural.
 The implementation of CM systems requires consolidation of infrastructure and people to understand the impact of modern technologies on everyday business practices and the need for data management and analysis.